 Project Status Expected Near Term Milestones

-PRX-115 - PEGylated Uricase Phase I Preliminary results from the phase I
+PRX-115 - PEGylated Uricase Phase I (completed) Phase II clinical trial expected to

-clinical trial expected in the second
+launch in the second half of 2025.

-quarter of 2024.

 PRX-119 - Long Acting DNase I Preclinical

 We anticipate incurring increasing costs in connection with the continued development of PRX-115 and PRX-119 and in the expansion of our pipeline.
 Our internal resources, employees and infrastructure are not tied to any individual research project and are typically deployed across all of our projects.
 We currently do not record and maintain research and development costs per project.